 Even in the painting that is considered to be the most Surrealist one of her career, What the Water Gave Me, we see many elements that we have already seen in her former paintings, like flowers, roots, the bed, or the skeleton.
 But all those symbols refer to actual events in her life.

-What makes Frida a unique artist is the fact that she felt and accepted her suffering, and used art to transform it into something greater, something that could be useful to other people.
-Her art is universal and still loved today because it makes us understand that we are not alone in pain, that we cannot hide our problems from ourselves, and that, with Frida’s words:
+What makes Kahlo a unique artist is the fact that she felt and accepted her suffering, and used art to transform it into something greater, something that could be useful to other people.
+Her art is universal and still loved today because it makes us understand that we are not alone in pain, that we cannot hide our problems from ourselves, and that, with Kahlo’s words: